yamigr/pusudb/README.md

 ### PUT
 [[Back To Top]](#top)

 To create unique-ids add '@key' or the defined uniqueId-key at the pusudb-options.
+If posted by form and no value and key property existing, then the body is the value and a uniqueId will defined by pusudb.
+But if a key-prop exists, then it will copied to key and the other props will be copied to value.
 ```
 GET
 http://localhost:3000/api/db/put?key=person:@key&value=Peter Pan

-POST
+POST JSON and FORM
 http://localhost:3000/api/db/put

 body = {